 What is AuDHD Sensory Processing?
 (The Internal vs. External Conflict)

 For many neurodivergent adults in the Pacific Northwest, navigating the world involves a constant negotiation between two very different operating systems.
-If you are an Autistic person with ADHD (often referred to as AuDHD), you likely experience a unique internal conflict: your ADHD brain craves stimulation and novelty (dopamine seeking), while your Autistic neurotype often requires predictability, routine, and lower sensory input to feel safe.
+If you are an Autistic person with ADHD (often referred to as AuDHD), you likely experience a unique internal conflict:

-This tug-of-war can lead to a cycle of “bingeing” on sensory input—loud music, intense hyperfocus, or busy social environments—followed by a severe crash.
 Unlike the typical understanding of sensory processing issues, which often focuses on “loud noises” or “scratchy tags,” AuDHD sensory processing involves a complex dysregulation of both external senses and internal signals.

-Current frameworks like Monotropism help explain this.
-Monotropism suggests that AuDHD brains commit profound attention to a small number of interests (an “attention tunnel”).
-When you are in a flow state, your sensory gating is high, and you might not notice hunger or cold.
-However, when that tunnel is broken—or when the dopamine wears off—the floodgates open, and every sound, texture, and light becomes physically painful.
+Current frameworks like Monotropism (an attention-tunneling model) help explain this.
+AuDHD brains commit profound attention to a small number of interests (an “attention tunnel”).
+When you are in a flow state, your sensory gating is high.
+You might not notice hunger or cold.

 The ‘Sensory Hangover’ Explained

-The “Sensory Hangover” is not a metaphor; it is a physiological reality for many AuDHD individuals.
+The “Sensory Hangover” is not a metaphor.
+It is a physiological reality for many AuDHD individuals.
 It describes the physical aftermath of sensory overload.
 While emotional burnout affects your mood and motivation, a sensory hangover attacks the body.

-• Extreme physical fatigue and heavy limbs
+- Extreme physical fatigue and heavy limbs

-• Nausea or digestive distress
+- Nausea or digestive distress

-• Migraines or tension headaches
+- Migraines or tension headaches

-• Sensitivity to light (photophobia) and sound
+- Sensitivity to light (photophobia) and sound

-• “Brain fog” so dense that speaking becomes difficult
+- “Brain fog” so dense that speaking becomes difficult

 The 8th Sense: When You Can’t Feel Your Own Body (Interoception)

-One of the most significant challenges in AuDHD sensory processing is interoception—the sense that tells you what is happening inside your body.
+One of the most significant challenges in AuDHD sensory processing is interoception (the sense that tells you what is happening inside your body).
 This includes hunger, thirst, the need for the bathroom, temperature regulation, and pain.

 Why You Forget to Eat and Drink During Hyperfocus